dbosak01/reporter/README.md

 ### Example 3: Summary table with stub column

-Here is an example of the same regulatory-style table of summary statistics, but with row labels merged into a stub column:
+Here is an example of the same table of summary statistics, but with row labels merged into a stub column:

 ```